The FREE science and technology book

 What else is on our site?

-The hundreds of detailed articles on our site are divided up into a number of broad topical areas, which we've listed below.
-We've also given you a rough idea of the kind of questions you're going to find answers to in each section!
+The articles on our site are divided up into broad topical areas, listed below.
+We've also given you a rough idea of the kind of questions you're going to find answers to in each section:

-- Computers: How can you make a computer think like a human brain or cause climate change inside your PC?
+How can you make a computer think like a human brain?
 Who invented the computer—and why on Earth did it take them so long?

-- Energy: How does wind energy come from the Sun?
+How does wind energy come from the Sun?
 Is nuclear power safe or not?
 Will the world ever run out of energy?
 Why are we still so dependent on "fossil fuels"?

-- Environment: Can we still stop dangerous climate change?
+Can we still stop dangerous climate change?
 What causes air and water pollution and how can the world clean up its act?
 Is organic food really "better"—and, if so, why?

-- Home life: How can you make windows turn dark at the flick of a switch?
-How does an artificial leg work?
+How can you make windows turn dark at the flick of a switch?
 If an energy-saving lamp saves energy, how come it still makes exactly the same amount of light?

-- Transportation: If a man can't fly, how can a plane fly if it weighs as much as 5000 men?
+If a man can't fly, how can a plane fly if it weighs as much as 5000 men?
 How come we say a wheel reduces friction if it's got a tire that grips the road?
 Why do huge ships float when even tiny bits of metal sink?

 Follow us on your favorite sites!